ohiienko-r/tarot-tma/README.md

-## Currently under reconstruction.
-All servers are down.
+## Currently under reconstruction

 # Tarot Telegram Mini App

 Welcome to the AI Powered Tarot App!
 This application leverages artificial intelligence to provide insightful tarot card readings, combining the ancient art of tarot with modern machine learning techniques.
 Whether you're seeking guidance, looking to explore tarot, or simply curious, this app offers a unique and engaging experience.

 ## Features